-In-patient nursing, palliative and hospice care in the time of COVID-19 (InPace)
+In-patient nursing, palliative and hospice care in times of COVID-19 (InPace)

 Social, ethical and legal implications from an intersectional perspective